sebastienwong/Chameleon/README.md

 - Big Things
   - Add rooms so multiple games can be played at once
   - Clean up my React!
 Get the components in their own files.
 This is proving difficult because I am trying to learn how to use browserify with babel to build the project and its hard :(
+  - Add rules section
+  - Add more than 1 topic haha

 - Smaller Things
   - Handle disconnections